Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: LQG states with boundary Qudits

 More interesting solutions arise when allowing reducible $\SUT$ representations on the edges of the spin network state.
 On this ``fine-structure'', we impose $\SUT$ invariance and the isometry relations on the ``coarse structure''.
 A more accurate graphical depiction would hence be

 where the thick lines have been decomposed into $k$ irreducible components (we depicted $k=3$ for the sake of simplicity).
-Since the holonomies are $\SUT$ representations and the intertwiners are SU(2)-invariant, the holonomies can be pushed to the input indices, making the isometry relations ultimately a property of the tensors $A$ and $B$.
+Since the holonomies are $\SUT$ representations and the intertwiners are SU(2)-invariant, the holonomies can be pushed to the input and output indices using SU(2) invariance